ymirapp/docs/docs/reference/configuration.md

 :::

 ::: tip Tailored to all project types
 The project `type` will change default paths for non-WordPress projects.
-So you don't need to edit this for `bedrock` projects.
+So you don't need to edit this for `bedrock` or `radicle` projects.
 :::

 #### forwarded_headers